dpe22/Twitter-Brand-Sentiment/README.md

   2. The Employee: Seeking validation, the employee uses this product as a means of justifying change to management using real-time data.
   3. The Employer: Seeking to create value for employees, customers, and stakeholders, while protecting and building brand equity, the employer uses this product to evaluate and improve company culture and reputation.

+# Unit Tests (to be built)
+- What if the user tries to select a function outside the range {brand, employee}?
+- What if the user enters multiple company names?
+- What if the user doesn't use UTF-8 encoded characters to enter the company name?
+How does Twitter API endpoint respond?
+How does program respond?
+- What if the user enters a string longer than 280 character tweet limit?
+- What if the user enters a gibberish string?

 # Important Caveats
 Brand Results are less reliable due to generic classification, e.g. Apple tweet collection samples may include irrelevant tweets about fruit, or paid advertisements.